 On Saturday February 9, 2019, Sarah Brightman launched her Canadian tour in support of her latest and twelfth album HYMN, a 13-track compilation.
-The venue, Place Bell, in Laval seemed just right, though unfortunately for the promoters it seemed to be filled only to three-quarters to capacity.
+The venue, Place Bell, in Laval seemed just right.
 Overall, many of the fans, clearly long-time Sarah Brightman fans seemed to be relishing in the company of their soprano diva.
 Though it would be fair to say that the show was far from flawless.

 Even though there had been a warning outside for those with bright light sensitivity, particularly with photosensitive epilepsy, I thought we were much further along in society and moving away from the flash.
 It did not contribute to my enjoyment of the show, and the set producers should have thought things through just a little more, or maybe I am just showing my age.